mtkell/mkdocs/open-cmmc-stack/docs/04_os_hardening/index.md

 This section walks through hardening the Ubuntu 22.04 LTS host to meet the foundational system-level security expectations of CMMC Level 2.
 All configurations are managed using **Ansible**, enabling repeatability, version control, and audit readiness.

+> **ℹ️ NOTE:** This hardening role is **executed automatically** during the provisioning phase (see Section 3) via the `bootstrap.sh` script included in the Terraform configuration.
+The secure baseline is applied during the first boot of the server.
+This section documents the tasks for audit clarity and allows for manual reapplication if needed.

 ---

 ## 🧱 Host Hardening Checklist